-Sure, 2020’s been spooky enough already (which is quite the understatement) – but nothing beats carving up a pumpkin, eating your body weight in Halloween-shaped chocolates and turning off all the lights while hiding from the Trick or Treaters.
+The weather has taken a turn, but that’s not stopping us.
+We’ve started getting excited about all things spooky.
+From carving up a pumpkin, eating your body weight in Halloween-shaped chocolates and turning off all the lights while hiding from the Trick or Treaters.
 It’s an annual tradition, and one we very much look forward to every year.
-But if you fancy something a little more sociable than eating all the treats before the kids knock on the door, we’ve rounded up all the Halloween events that are going ahead this year in Yorkshire.
+But if you fancy something a little more sociable than eating all the treats before the kids knock on the door, we’ve rounded up all the Halloween events in Yorkshire that are taking place.

 2. Bolton Abbey Pumpkin Trail